 Princeton University and his law degree from Yale Law School.

 Weber emphasizes First Amendment law and has written briefs in many landmark cases at the Supreme Court including NOW v.
 Scheidler, Lamb’s Chapel v.
 Center Moriches School District and Bray v.
 Alexandria Women’s Health Clinic.

 Weber has argued more than a dozen times in appeals before federal and state courts.
 Prior to joining the ACLJ, Weber served as a staff attorney with the Catholic League for Religious and Civil Rights.

-Edward White is Senior Counsel with the ACLJ and has been practicing law for more than twenty years.
+Edward White is Senior Counsel with the ACLJ and has been practicing law for more than twenty five years.
 He is a graduate of the University of Notre Dame Law School,

 where he was a Thomas J. White Center for Law & Government Scholar and managing and student articles editor of the Notre Dame Journal of Law, Ethics & Public